John W. Kendall

-John Wilkerson Kendall (June 26, 1834 – March 7, 1892) was an American lawyer who served for one year as a U.S. Representative from Kentucky from March 4, 1891 until his death on March 7, 1892.
+John Wilkerson Kendall (June 26, 1834 – March 7, 1892) was an American lawyer who served for one year as a U.S. representative from Kentucky from March 4, 1891, until his death on March 7, 1892.

 He was the father of Joseph Morgan Kendall.

 Biography

 Born in Morgan County, Kentucky, Kendall attended the common schools and Owingsville Academy, where he studied law.

 He was admitted to the bar in 1854 and commenced practice in West Liberty, Kentucky.
-He served as prosecuting attorney of Morgan County 1854–1858.
+He later served as prosecuting attorney of Morgan County from 1854 to 1858.

 Civil War

 During the Civil War Kendall served as first lieutenant and adjutant of the Tenth Kentucky Confederate Cavalry.

 Political career

-He then served as a member of the State House of Representatives from 1867 to 1871.
+He served as a member of the State House of Representatives from 1867 to 1871.
 Afterwards, he became the Commonwealth attorney for the 13th judicial district from 1872 to 1878.

 Kendall was elected as a Democrat to the Fifty-second Congress and served from March 4, 1891, until his death in Washington, D.C., on March 7, 1892.